How the U.S. Could Slash Climate Pollution by 2030

 When thinking about carbon, we should think about tons.
 They are the coin of the climate realm.
 The average car on the road in America releases a metric ton of carbon dioxide every two and a half months, give or take.
 That is, to be absolutely clear, the kind of ton usually measured in bricks—2,200 pounds, a walrus’s weight of pollution.

 Now note that in 2005, the United States released 6.69 billion metric tons of greenhouse-gas pollution, according to data from the Rhodium Group, an energy research and consulting firm.
-The country has not released so much carbon-dioxideclimate pollution in a single year since—and with any luck, it never will again.
+The country has not released so much carbon-dioxide climate pollution in a single year since—and with any luck, it never will again.
 In the past 16 years, emissions have slowly leveled off, and today they are about 20 percent below their 2005 high, John Larsen, a director at the Rhodium Group, told me.

 But for the U.S. to meet Biden’s goal, it must more than double its historic pace of emissions reduction.
 By 2030, the country should release only 3.35 billion tons of climate pollution a year.